pbek/loganalyzer/INSTALLATION.md

 sudo apt-get install loganalyzer
 ```

-If you use this repository for other Debian Linux version please make sure that you have **Qt** installed at least at **version 5.3**.
+If you use this repository for other Debian Linux versions please make sure
+that you have **Qt** installed at least at **version 5.3**.

 [Direct Download](https://build.opensuse.org/package/binaries/home:pbek:LogAnalyzer/desktop?repository=Debian_8.0)